blumk/bbv-pwa-tutorial/docs/index.md

     - Imports the service worker functionality into the root module file
     - Adds the required meta tags to the index.html file

-2. `ionic serve` and run Audit again.
+2. `ionic serve` and run the Lighthouse audit again.

 3. Running production build:
     - Install http-server `npm install serve -g`